Loving Christ. Loving One Another. Loving The City.

 See Our Upcoming WOC Events & Registrations on the Women’s Events Tab Above

-WOC (Women of the Church) Meetings:
+WOC (Women of the Church) Regular Circle Meeting Schedule:

 Circle Number Circle Theme Regular Meeting Info Additional Info